stickandgum/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/stickandgum/readme.md

-# Glorious GMMK Pro / ANSI - Enhanced Keyboard
+# Glorious GMMK Pro / ANSI - Enhanced Keyboard (StickAndGum layout)

-Tried to incorporate full featured GMMK Pro keyboard functionality without adding unnecessary features.
-Included Scroll Lock and Caps LEDs.
+Tried to create a full featured GMMK Pro keyboard adding many features and keymappings that are not part of the default firmware.
+Included  scroll lock and caps indicators.
 NKRO can be toggled (Fn + N).
-SHIFT and Ctrl keys for scrolling with the rotary, Fn-keys also used for screen brightness, media, PowerOff, Suspend, App Shortcuts, and RGB Toggle/Modifications.
-Trimmed down the amazing (currently 41) built-in RGB effects down to about 13 or so reasonable effects that feel are just enough for your entertainment without being too excessive.
+SHIFT and Ctrl keys for scrolling with the rotary, Fn-keys also used for Laptop Screen Brightness, Media Controls, PowerOff, Suspend, App Shortcuts, and RGB Toggle along with modifications.
+Trimmed down the amazing (currently 41) built-in RGB effects down to about 13 or so effects for your entertainment.

-BIG thank you to [AndreBrait](https://github.com/andrebrait), And of course, @drashna and @filterpaper, @noroadsleft and the entire discord community.
+BIG thank you to [AndreBrait](https://github.com/andrebrait), @drashna, @filterpaper, @noroadsleft and the entire discord community.

 * Keymap Creator: [StickAndGum](https://github.com/StickAndGum)
 * Keyboard: [More info on GMMK Pro](https://www.pcgamingrace.com/products/glorious-gmmk-pro-75-barebone-black)